PopovEvgeniy/magicswf/readme.txt

                                  Magic Swf

-       A simple tool for converting Adobe Flash movies to stand-alone movies This software was made by Popov Evgeniy Alekseyevich
+       A simple tool for converting Adobe Flash movies to standalone movies This software was made by Popov Evgeniy Alekseyevich

-                               Version 1.4.9.1
+                               Version 1.5

-System requirement
+System requirements

 60 kilobytes of free space on storage media.

 Description and usage

-This program lets you convert an Adobe Flash movie to a stand-alone movie.
+This program lets you convert an Adobe Flash movie to a standalone movie.
-A stand-alone movie is an executable file.
+A standalone movie is an executable file.
 It combines the built-in player and Flash movie in one file.
-This program takes the file name of Flash Player Projector and the Flash movie file name as command-line arguments.
+This program takes the file name of the Flash Player Projector and the Flash movie file name as command-line arguments.

 Additional software

-You need Flash Player Projector.
-You can take it here: https://archive.org/details/adobe-flash-player-projector
+You need a Flash Player Projector.
+You can take it here: https://archive.org/details/flashplayer_32_sa_202107

 Exit codes

-0 - Operation successfully completed.
+0 - Operation was successfully completed.
-1 - Can't open input file.
+1 - Can't open the input file.
-2 - Can't create output file.
+2 - Can't create the output file.
 3 - Can't allocate memory.
-4 - Executable file of Flash Player Projector is corrupted.
+4 - The executable file of the Flash Player Projector was corrupted.
-5 - Flash movie is corrupted.
+5 - The Flash movie was corrupted.

 License